2 min read

 3. Your Hormones

 Fluctuations in hormone levels affect us in many ways, including making gums more sensitive—who knew, right?
 During pregnancy or menstrual cycles, hormonal powerhouse progesterone increases blood flow to the gums, making them more sensitive, and leading to an increased risk of gum disease for women.
 Fortunately, gum sensitivity caused by hormones should decrease on its own in accordance with your cycle or pregnancy.
+If all of the above can be ruled out, a call or visit to your dental professional is a good idea to determine if your gum sensitivity is an indication of gingivitis (periodontal disease).
+Prevention is key when it comes to oral hygiene, so don’t forget to brush and floss twice a day!

 Disclaimer: The information on this website and any related links are for general informational purposes only and should not be considered a substitute for professional advice.
 Do not use the information on this website for diagnosing or treating any medical or health condition.
 If you have or suspect you have a medical problem, contact a professional healthcare provider.